Europe Defense Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 Russia retained a 31.23% share of the Europe defense market in 2024, reflecting deliveries booked before the invasion.
 Sanctions now divert contracts to NATO-aligned suppliers and spur domestic European capacity.
 Germany's EUR 1 trillion (USD 1.18 trillion) program secures multi-year demand for submarines, frigates, and anti-aircraft assets, ensuring stable yards and electronics plants through 2030.

-Poland registers the fastest 8.01% CAGR.
-Its PLN 186.6 billion (USD 51.75 billion) 2025 budget and 150 ongoing contracts span tanks, air defense, and artillery, reinforcing NATO’s eastern flank.
-The Netherlands leverages offset-heavy submarine and radio deals to nurture local shipyards and electronics firms.[3]Naval Group, “Netherlands Selects Naval Group for Submarine Replacement,” naval-group.com At the same time, Romania builds six ASW frigates for the Dutch and Belgian navies, highlighting new manufacturing hubs.
+Poland registers the fastest growth rate at 8.01% CAGR.
+Its PLN 186.6 billion (USD 51.75 billion) 2025 budget and 150 ongoing contracts span tanks, air defense, and artillery, reinforcing NATO's eastern flank.
+The Netherlands leverages offset-heavy submarine and radio deals to nurture local shipyards and electronics firms.[3]Naval Group, “Netherlands Selects Naval Group for Submarine Replacement,” naval-group.com At the same time, Romania is building six ASW frigates for the Dutch and Belgian navies, highlighting the country's new manufacturing hubs.

-France capitalizes on export wins such as Greece’s additional FDI frigate and the Dutch Barracuda submarines.
-The United Kingdom remains active in mine-countermeasure innovation and cooperates closely with Nordic navies despite Brexit.
-Norway’s NASAMS buys and Sweden’s joint initiatives showcase Nordic pooling of resources, and Spain upgrades air defense with fresh NASAMS batteries.
+France capitalizes on export wins such as Greece's additional FDI frigate and the Dutch Barracuda submarines.
+The United Kingdom remains actively engaged in mine-countermeasure innovation and cooperates closely with Nordic navies, despite Brexit.
+Norway's NASAMS buys, and Sweden's joint initiatives showcase the Nordic pooling of resources, while Spain upgrades its air defense with new NASAMS batteries.

 Competitive Landscape